Risks

 Use at your own risk.
 Do not deploy more capital than you are willing to lose.

-- OUSD smart contract risk
+• OUSD smart contract risk

-- Underlying third-party platform risk
+• Underlying third-party platform risk

-- Underlying stablecoin risk
+• Underlying collateral risk

-OUSD smart contract risk
+Smart contract risk

 Our smart contracts have been audited by multiple, well-respected security firms.
-However, it is important to note that even with formal audits, it is still possible for there to be logic errors that could lead to the loss of funds for OUSD holders.
+However, it is important to note that even with formal audits, it is still possible for there to be logic errors that could lead to the loss of funds.
 The contracts involve complex math and logic.
 While we have taken every precaution to ensure the safety and security of our smart contracts, users are reminded to use at their own risk.
 Origin Protocol will not be held responsible for any loss of funds, regardless of who is at fault.

 Third-party platform risk

-Stablecoin risks
+Collateral risks

 It is important to note that each of the supported stablecoins introduces non-trivial counter-party risk.
 Tether, in particular, has had well-documented banking troubles and regulatory challenges.
 In addition, both USDT and USDC have backdoors that grant their issuers the power to freeze money in their holder's wallets.
 While DAI does not have any direct backdoors, its assets can also be negatively impacted since USDC and USDT are accepted as collateral for minting DAI.